Travel tips & inspiration

 Plan for:

-• finding a point of sale (airport, carrier shop, convenience/newsstand depending on offers),
+• finding a point of sale,

 Where to buy: before you leave or upon arrival?